How do you use a 3D printer? Where to use a 3D printer?

-Are you new to 3D printing and still figuring out how to use your 3D printer?
-Want to maximize your output or you are planning to buy a 3D printer, then this page is for you!
+If you are new to 3D printing and still figuring out how to use your 3D printer to maximize your output or you are planning to buy a 3D printer, then this page is for you!

 I understand that one’s experience level matters in how he or she start 3D printing.
 This section aims to help beginners learn how to use a 3d printer at home or in the classroom.

-To give an overview of the entire process, I’ll show you the basics of 3D printing and how to do this gradually.
+To give an overview of the entire process, I’ll show you the basics of 3D printing and how to do 3D printing gradually.

 How to Use a 3D Printer Step by Step for Beginners